EydenVillanueva/FileSytem/README.md

 # FileSytem
-This is a repository of the codster exercise using the following stacks:
+This is a repository for the codster exercise using the following stacks:

 **For the back (Server directory):**
+- NodeJS
-- nodeJS
+- Express
-- postgresSQL
+- PostgresSQL
-- sequelize
+- Sequelize
-- express-validator
+- Express-validator

 **For the front (webapp directory):**